TimKam/agent-based-process-orchestration-iot/README.md

 * [Signavio Workflow Accelerator](https://www.signavio.com/products/workflow-accelerator/), a *low code* business process execution engine;

-* [Google Spreadsheets](https://docs.google.com/spreadsheets/), which is used as a low-tech database;
+* [Google Spreadsheets](https://docs.google.com/spreadsheets/), which is used as a low-tech database.

-* [Google Cloud Functions](https://cloud.google.com/functions) to host agents and messaging interfaces.

 The code/artifacts that have been deployed to these services are available in the [artifacts](./artifacts) folder of this repository.